 Postgraduate University Liaison Officer

 In addition to a University Liaison Officer, the IMA also retains a Postgraduate Liaison Officer (PgLO) who is responsible for postgraduate student engagement.
-As well as raising awareness of the IMA with the postgraduate student population, the PgLO will also be supporting and developing postgraduate conferences and careers events which recently included the well-attended Young Researchers in Maths event held at the University of Oxford.
-In addition, the PgLO is developing virtual research topic groups for postgraduate students.
+As well as raising awareness of the IMA with the postgraduate student population, the PgLO will also be supporting and developing postgraduate conferences and careers events which include the Young Researchers in Mathematics Conference.
+The PgLO also attends the British Applied Mathematics Colloquium which is sponsored by the IMA.
+In addition, the PgLO is facilitating virtual research topic groups for postgraduate students.

 Talks and other events